-As a writer, his work is published on major yoga, wellness, and healthy living websites and social channels including Huffington Post, Mind Body Green, YogaDownload, Elephant Journal, and Jason Crandell Yoga.
-Additionally, Adam is a columnist and cover feature writer for Om Yoga & Lifestyle Magazine.
+As a writer, his work is published on major yoga, wellness, and healthy living websites and social channels including Huffington Post, Mind Body Green, YogaDownload, Elephant Journal, and Jason Crandell Yoga as well as featured in the book, Yoga Wisdom: Warrior Tales Inspiring You On and Off Your Mat.
+Additionally, Adam is a columnist and cover feature writer for Om Yoga & Lifestyle Magazine, for which his writing has been translated into numerous languages.
 As a speaker, Adam has been broadcast on webinars and interviewed on podcasts across the world.

 Adam is a senior student of Jason Crandell, whom he assists on advanced teacher trainings and immersions.
 He holds a BFA and MA from New York University, where he was awarded the Newington Cropsey Fellowship for emerging artists and scholars.